-Cambridgeshire Archives and Local Studies ServiceCambridgeshire Archives and Local Studies Service is dedicated to preserving and actively promoting the use of original historical records of Cambridgeshire, including the former counties of Huntingdonshire and the Isle of Ely.
-It has offices in Cambridge and Huntingdon.
+Cambridgeshire Archives and Local Studies ServiceCambridgeshire Archives Studies Service is dedicated to preserving and actively promoting the use of original historical records of Cambridgeshire, including the former counties of Huntingdonshire and the Isle of Ely.
+It has offices in Ely and Huntingdon.
 It has an online catalogue CALM

 Cambridgeshire Collection (Central Library)Includes a large collection of printed material of all kinds relating to Cambridgeshire and a very large collection of paintings, drawings, postcards, photographs, transparencies, negatives and filmstrips Over 50,000 separately indexed items dating from the 1680s, including images of places, people and events across the whole county.
 Also, thousands of negatives, which are listed though not individually catalogued.
 The Central Library is currently being redeveloped, so contact the site for further information about access to the collection.
 To search the collection catalogue log on to the main library catalogue and select Cambridgeshire Collection in the Library Box.